 Jacek Zzwic, Przemysl.
 Jacek has photographed Jewish life in Lviv & the Jewish cemetery Przemysl

-Szymon, an artist whose studio is on Lubertowska Street, the edge of the former Jewish Quarter, Lublin.
-Szymon is working on a project titled ‘Forgetting the Holocaust in order to Remember.’
+Szymon, in his studio on Lubertowska Street, the edge of the former Jewish Quarter, Lublin.

 Yard, Lubertowska Street, Lublin – formerly the edge of the Jewish Quarter